 Among the many advancements seen in network security, encryption and hashing have been the core principles of additional security modules.
 The secure hash algorithm with a digest size of 256 bits, or the SHA 256 algorithm, is one of the most widely used hash algorithms.
 While there are other variants, SHA 256 has been at the forefront of real-world applications.

-To understand the working of the SHA 256 algorithm, you need first to understand hashing and its functional characteristics.
+To understand the working of the SHA 256 algorithm and delve deeper into the realm of cybersecurity you need first to understand hashing and its functional characteristics.

 What is Hashing?